intunist/english-labeling-guide/GUIDE.md

 - EXCEPTION: [iy r] can be labeled for very VERY intentional stylistic choices for additional singer control.
 However don't do this for general cases.
 - Mistakes in labeling this causes difficulty when using models as users have to guess which vowel was used.
     - Can be easily fixed in bulk using Notepad++ or other tool with text replace.
-- [ey r] is an invalid label, always label as [eh r].
+- [ey r] is an invalid label for smooth monophthonic vowels, always label as [eh r].
 This is due to the rhotic changing the shape of the vowel causing confusion.
+	- it may seem reasonable to use [ey] if it is pronounced as [eh - iy] but this is often two separate syllables.
+Of course exceptions do occur.
+As long as you do not label smooth vowels as [ey] and diphthonic vowels as [eh] it should be ok.
 - LABEL DROPPED RHOTICS.
 Especially in BrE/AuE dialects. (example: car crash [k aa r - k r ae sh] NOT [k aa - k r ae sh]
     - This gives the model very important context.
 In BrE these dropped rhotics often exist as a very short schwa.
 Without this label the model will not produce the correct pronunciation.
     - Many American dialects also feature dropped rhotics.